swaptacular/swpt_accounts/protocol.rst

 config : string
    The value of the ``config`` field in the rejected message.

-rejected_at : date-time
+ts : date-time
-   The moment at which the `ConfigureAccount`_ request was rejected.
+   The moment at which this message was sent (the message's timestamp).

 rejection_code : string
    The reason for the rejection of the `ConfigureAccount`_